 - Sneakers or athletic clothing — i.e. sweatshirts, T-shirts, sweatpants, and leggings

 - Beachwear, halter tops, tank tops or crop tops

 - Flip-flops, clogs, floaters, rubber-soled sandals, slides, or slippers

 - Hats and hoods

 - Torn or frayed clothes

-- Excessive jewelry or use of fragrances
+- Excessive use of fragrances

 A policy like this leaves little doubt in a person’s mind about what “business casual” means.